landlab/landlab/docs/source/development/contribution/develop_a_component.rst

 primarily discusses creating, documenting, and testing a components, most of the steps are the same for developing a utility.
 Unlike a component, a utility can just be a function.
-But like a component, we expect contributed utilities to follow the landlab standard practices outlined here.
+But like a component, we expect contributed utilities to follow the landlab standard practices outlined in our documentation.

 Once you have installed Landlab (:ref:`developer install <developer_install>`) and :ref:`created your own branch <landlab_develop_with_git>`, you can start